chimera-linux/cports/Packaging.md

   be covered by the scanner.
 When using version constraints, any apk-style version pattern is allowed, such as `N<V`, `N<=V`, `N=V`, `N>V`, `N>=V` as well as fuzzy patterns `N~V` (e.g. `foo~3.0` will match `3.0.1`).
+  The list may also contain package or subpackage objects, which get resolved to their fully versioned name, i.e. `pkg.pkgname_ver`.
 * `env` *(dict)* Environment variables to be exported when running commands within the sandbox.
 This is considered last, so it overrides any possible values that may be exported by other means.
 Use sparingly.